trntv/apis-list/README.md

 - [APIs.guru](https://github.com/apis-list/apis-list/blob/main/apis/apis-guru/apis-guru.md) - Our goal is to create a machine-readable Wikipedia for WEB APIs
 - [Abstract](https://github.com/apis-list/apis-list/blob/main/apis/abstract/abstract.md) - Used by 10,000+ developers worldwide
 - [Agify.io](https://github.com/apis-list/apis-list/blob/main/apis/agify-io/agify-io.md) - Free API to check and predict the age of a name
-- [ApiFlash](https://github.com/apis-list/apis-list/blob/main/apis/apiflash/apiflash.md) - Chrome based screenshot API to convert URLs to images.
-ApiFlash is an easy to use screenshot API for developers.
-It is powerful and
 - [Apiary](https://github.com/apis-list/apis-list/blob/main/apis/apiary/apiary.md) - Apiary provides the leading API-First platform designed specifically to help companies accelerate and control the design, development, and documentation of APIs
 - [Apileap](https://github.com/apis-list/apis-list/blob/main/apis/apileap/apileap.md) - Make screenshots from web pages and HTML
 - [Approveapi](https://github.com/apis-list/apis-list/blob/main/apis/approveapi/approveapi.md) - A simple API to request a user's real-time approval on any device or platform via Email, SMS, Slack, and in-app mobile Push